California Board Certified Criminal Law Specialists and Former Senior Prosecutors, Specializing In Criminal and DUI Defense

 Any person facing a criminal charge should hire a criminal defense attorney, and the time to do so is as soon as possible after your arrest.
 Waiting could result in a legal misstep that puts your future on the line.

 Most people don’t have the know-how to navigate the court system on their own.
 One missing piece of paper or lapsed deadline could result in major legal consequences for you.
 Our attorneys know what to do, and how and when it needs to be done.
 We’re former district attorneys, so we know the ins and outs of the Orange County court system.
 We listen to your side of the story and work to protect your rights.
 We also explain the process to you and your family, so you won’t have any unanswered questions or concerns.

 How Much Does a Criminal Defense Attorney Charge?

 Hiring a criminal defense attorney isn’t inexpensive, but it’s impossible to put a price tag on your freedom and reputation.
-The typical rate for a criminal defense attorney in Orange County is $200 per hour.
-Some have a minimum charge of $1,000 per day of court.
-It is common for an attorney to charge a flat fee of $2,000 to $3,000 for representing you in a misdemeanor case.
-Fees can vary by the complexity of the charges and other factors.
+The typical rate for a criminal defense attorney in Orange County can vary.
+However, it is common for an Orange County criminal defense attorney to charge a flat fee retainer on felony and misdemeanor cases.
+Fees can also vary by the complexity of the charges, your prior criminal history, and other factors.
 A reputable criminal defense attorney will explain their fee structure to you during your initial consultation.